nestauk/ojd_daps_skills/README.md

 python -m spacy download en_core_web_sm
 ```

+Note that this package was developed on MacOS and tested on Ubuntu.
+Changes have been made to be compatible on a Windows system but are not tested and cannot be guaranteed.

+When the package is first used it will automatically download a folder of neccessary data and models.

 ## TL;DR: Using Nesta's Skills Extractor library <a name="usage"></a>

 The library supports three key skills extraction functionalities :